-With 31 known species of flying dragon lizards ranging from Australia, Philippines, Borneo, India, Malaysia, and Indonesia these lizards are well established.
+With 31 known species of flying dragon lizards ranging from Australia, Philippines, Borneo, India, Malaysia, to Indonesia these lizards are well established.
 Flying lizards live in tropical rainforests.
 These forest areas are under the threat of deforestation due to human encroachment.
-While they aren’t able to actually fly, they can glide up to great distances!
-Read more about these cool gliding lizards.
+While they aren’t able to actually fly, they can glide great distances!

 First the Stats…

 Scientific name: Draco volans

 Weight: Up to 4 ounces